setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/mqtt.md

     - Required for value object immutability
     - Property name: **"c"**
 19. MQTT (plugin) + RabbitMQ as one single process is acceptable.
-20. mTLS (client certificate authentication) should be applied.
+20. mTLS (client certificate authentication) should be applied for all clients.
-21. RBAC should be set for topics.
+21. RBAC should be set for topics (queues, exchanges in RabbitMQ).
 22. Backpressure principles should be applied.
 23. Self-made (?) logging framework for error cases, for duplicate and continuous errors have to be developed.
+Plan to use the Prometheus plugin for RabbitMQ.
 24. Monitoring and metrics should be used.
-25. Use UTC to avoid ...
+25. Use UTC for all timestamps and logging to avoid timezone-related issues.